The Rough Topology for Numerical Data: A topological method for big numerical data

 \begin{definition} Let $(U,R)$ be an approximation space and $M$ be the set of attributes.
 For $r\in M$ and $X\subset U$, the accuracy of the boundary for $r$ with respect to $X$ are defined by . \end{definition}

 \begin{remark}$\mu_{RT}(X)=\mu_{RT}(U-X)$ and $\nu_{r}(X)=\nu_{r}(U-X)$ for any $r\in M$. \end{remark}

-Obviously, $\mu_{RT}(X)\leq 1$. $\nu_{r}(X)$ is a measuring tool used to layout insignificant objects which can be tolerated.
+Obviously, $\mu_{RT}(X)\leq 1$. $\nu_{r}(X)$ is a measuring tool used to lay out insignificant objects that can be tolerated.
 For example, if $\nu_r(X)\leq 10$, then one can consider that an attribute $r$ is not in the core because it could be tolerated for the data with $1000$ objects.
+It is a method for determining which attributes are more important than others in this classification.
+It also lists the relative importance of these attributes.